 The two ribbons that cross the design at the 9 and 3 o’clock positions are quite similar to the first pair of large ribbons, but differ in detail.
 The section between the center of the bowl and the black outer concentric ring are formatted exactly the same as the first pair of large ribbons.
 Emerging from under the birds, however, there is small difference.
 Instead of a large siena rectangle, on this second pair we see a small, unpainted rectangular space with a moderately thick black line suspended in its center.
 Above is a similarly-size rectangle painted siena.
 The ends of these ribbons (two black triangles touching) are exactly thae same as on the first pair of large ribbons.

-The design of these birds is complex: irregularly-shaped pieces that resist description, yet fit together to form a coherent pattern.
+The larger birds might be red shaft woodpeckers.
+Their design is complex: irregularly-shaped pieces that resist description, yet fit together to form a coherent pattern.
 The head is sold siena with a circular eye with a black-dot pupil.
 Flanking the head are two U-shaped elements, their curved edge forward.
 The top U is a simple thick black line with an unpainted center.
 The bottom U is tapered off of a thicker base and is simply outlined.
 The head borders an irregular bifurcated solid-black form that slopes downward, the abstracted body of the bird.
 The lower half of this element forms a triangular blade; the shorter upper half is a truncated rectangle.
 Growing from this rectangle is a linear section of rectangles: 1) a medium size unpainted rectangle is followed by 2) a large siena rectangle a then 3) thin-unpainted, 4) large-black and 5) medium-unpainted rectangles.

 Set above this design is an irregular siena form, the largest element in the bird’s body.
 The shape is an abstracted wing, though one whose lower section merges into the bird’s body..
 The left half of this form is a truncated cone with non-parallel sides.
 Its lower right corner provides a narrow passage for the siena color to expand into a wide roughly U-shaped shape with its right side pointed as expands from the narrow passage and its left side flattened as it meets the linear section of rectangles.
 Set against the rear base of this large siena element are 1) a thick black stripe, 2) a thin unpainted stripe and 3) a medium-thick siena stripe.
 These stripes are followed by a thick C-shaped form with square corners, its interior stippled.
 The inner edge of this C is lined with black, wider on the long edge and thinner on the two flanking edges.
 From the rear-facing mouth of the C spring three round-tipped siena tail feathers that emerge from a common base.
 From the top edge of the stippled C two thin parallel lines flow backwards.